neam/dna-project-base-rest-api/README.md

 ## Update to the latest changes

+After pulling the latest changes, compare your `local/envbootstrap.php` against `local/envbootstrap.dist.php` and merge in relevant new configuration options/changes from the latter.

-After pulling the latest changes, run the following to update your local environment:
+Then, run the following to update your local environment:

     php composer.phar --prefer-source install
     npm install